-A version 3.0 agent also stores configuration information in the local OpenSSOAgentBootstrap.properties file.
-The agent uses information in the bootstrap file to start and initialize itself and to communicate with Oracle OpenSSO server.
-In most cases, you won't need to edit the bootstrap file; however, if you do edit the file, be careful or the agent might not function properly.
+Caution - A version 3.0 agent also stores configuration information in the local OpenSSOAgentBootstrap.properties file.
+The agent uses information in the bootstrap file to start and initialize itself and to communicate with OpenSSO Enterprise server.
+In most cases, you won't need to edit the bootstrap file; however, if you do edit the file, be very careful, or the agent might not function properly.

-Uninstalling the Apache HTTP Server 2.2.x Agent
+Uninstalling the Apache HTTP Server 2.0.x Agent

-- "Preparing to Uninstall the Apache HTTP Server 2.2.x Agent" on page 22 - "Uninstalling the Apache HTTP Server 2.2.x Agent Using the agentadmin Program" on page 22
+- "Preparing to Uninstall the Apache HTTP Server 2.0.x Agent" on page 21 - "Uninstalling the Apache HTTP Server 2.0.x Agent Using the agentadmin Program" on page 22

-Preparing to Uninstall the Apache HTTP Server 2.2.x Agent
+Preparing to Uninstall the Apache HTTP Server 2.0.x Agent

-▼ To Prepare to Uninstall Apache HTTP Server 2.2.x Agent

-- 1 Undeploy any applications protected by the Apache HTTP Server 2.2.x agent. - 2 Stop the Apache HTTP Server instance, if it is running.
+- To Prepare to Uninstall Apache HTTP Server 2.0.x Agent - 1 Undeploy any applications protected by the Apache HTTP Server 2.0.x agent. - 2 Stop the Apache HTTP Server instance, if it is running.

-Uninstalling the Apache HTTP Server 2.2.x Agent Using the agentadmin Program
+Uninstalling the Apache HTTP Server 2.0.x Agent Using the agentadmin Program

-▼ To Uninstall the Apache HTTP Server 2.2.x Agent
+To Uninstall the Apache HTTP Server 2.0.x Agent

 1 Change to the PolicyAgent-base/bin directory.
-For example:

-For example: cd /opt/web agents/apache22 agent/bin
+For example: For example: cd /opt/web\agents/apache\agent/bin